jonghough/QtCV/README.md

 [Opencv_contrib](https://github.com/itseez/opencv_contrib)

-Project built using Qt 5.x
+Project built Qt Creator 3.0.1 and Qt 5.2.1

+Project built and tested in Linux  (Ubuntu 14.x) environment.

 ##Purpose
 The project contains OpenCV algorithm samples, taken from various sources.
 The purpose is to keep a repository of useful algorithms and sample applications of algorithms, and to keep a reference project showing how to integrate Qt with OpenCV.